Online Master of Arts in Teaching in Special Education

-Note: This program leads to MSD certification only.
+This program leads to MSD or LBD certification only.
 Individuals completing this program would not be certified to teach general education (Elementary, Middle or Secondary) unless they completed an additional certification program.
 Graduates of this program will primarily be certified to teach students with moderate and severe disabilities or learning and behavior disorders in Kentucky.